ondrej-kvasnovsky/vaadin-8-on-grails-3/command_line.md

 #### Step 4

 We can create all the files manually or we can use `gradle vaadin-quickstart` command.
-That command generates sample application for us.
+That command generates sample application for us and that is what we are going to use in this tutorial.

 ![Generated Vaadin files](/assets/cmd-files.png)